-As I alluded to in Part 1 of this blog, there are comparatively few examples of Inga-Maria’s case being highlighted by contemporary news media.
+As I alluded to in Part 1 of this blog, there have as of 2017 been comparatively few examples of Inga-Maria’s case being featured on TV.
 For instance, despite extensive searches online I have only ever come across a single TV clip that is available, an RTE1 news item dating from 2009 (that is a mere twenty-five seconds duration).
 However, after a few more days spent searching I came across records pertaining to a visual library belonging to an amazing man named Peter Heathwood whose remarkable life story is worthy of a blog post in itself.
 Peter’s visual library consists of three decades worth of news broadcasts relating to the Troubles that he has been dutifully recording and preserving as part of a personal archive including most of the major British and Irish documentaries, history programmes and current affairs programmes about Northern Ireland networked between 1981 and November 2008 together with a few documentaries broadcast between 1969 and 1980, and also some independent videos during the same period.

-Buried deep within thirty years worth of records that Peter has used to log each programme he taped I discovered a reference to an episode of UTV Live from April 16th 2002 that features a short piece on the investigation into Inga-Maria’s unsolved murder.
+Buried deep within thirty years worth of records that Peter has used to log each programme he has taped I discovered a reference to an episode of UTV Live from April 16th 2002 that features a short piece on the investigation into Inga-Maria’s unsolved murder.
 After getting in touch with Peter he very kindly sent me a DVD featuring the clip and I edited it so it focuses only on the segment involving Inga-Maria’s case.
-Despite the feature being less than two minutes long, it contains some interesting and otherwise-unavailable information, such as the original RUC murder case poster from 1988 that I had never seen before.
-Upon close inspection of a freeze-frame of this poster I was able to identify a fact that had not been aired in any subsequent account of the case, namely that Inga-Maria had first arrived in the UK at Harwich before she went on to London.
 The news clip also features an interview with Detective Inspector Sam Harkness, who in 2002 was the detective in charge of the investigation into Inga-Maria’s murder, and footage of scientists poring over DNA samples.

-An important point to bear in mind while watching this clip however is that at the time it was aired in 2002, the PSNI was still under the impression that Inga-Maria had died only hours before her body was discovered on the night of April 20th 1988 – meaning that with her having arrived in Larne on April 6th 1988 it was believed for almost twenty years that she had been held captive somewhere in the North for a full two weeks before being murdered, a thought that understandably greatly troubled Inga-Maria’s family for many years.
-However this notion was, as anyone who has read Part 3 of this blog may recall, a result of the time of death that had been established in the original pathologist’s report from 1988, a timeline which in 2007 was debunked entirely.
-That the initial estimated time of death was remarkably ruled to have been incorrect by a whole two weeks had unfortunate consequences for the RUC and later the PSNI, whose investigations were greatly complicated and compromised as a result.
+An important point to bear in mind while watching this clip however is that at the time it was aired in 2002, the PSNI was still labouring under the impression that Inga-Maria had died only a few days or hours before her body was discovered on the night of April 20th 1988 – meaning that with her having arrived in Larne on April 6th 1988 it was believed for sixteen years that she may have been been held captive somewhere in the province for as long as fourteen days before being murdered, a thought that understandably greatly troubled Inga-Maria’s family for many years.
+However this belief, a result of the time of death that had been suggested in the original pathologist’s report from 1988, was a timeline which by the mid-2000’s had been debunked entirely.
+That the initial estimated time of death was later found to have been incorrect by as long as fourteen days had unfortunate consequences for the RUC and later the PSNI, whose investigations were rendered considerably more complicated as a result.
 I would recommend that anyone interested in the full details of how and why that crucial revision came about check out Part 3 of this blog.

 But back to this part of the story…In the otherwise-unavailable news clip I have posted below in addition to seeing the crime scene as it was on the night Inga-Maria’s body was discovered you will see and hear Detective Inspector Sam Harkness ask for people in the community to cast their minds back to try focus on any individuals who may have been behaving strangely or been uncustomarily absent during a two-week period from April 6th-20th 1988.
-Knowing what we know now, that would not have been the case, and all the scientific and other evidence points to Inga-Maria having lost her life on the night of April 6th or the early hours of the morning of April 7th 1988.
+Knowing what we know now, that would not have been the case, and all the scientific and other evidence points to Inga-Maria having lost her life on the night of April 6th.
 That said, I believe the release of this newly-unearthed item is an important addition to the canon where this case is concerned.

 Copyright: Keeley Moss ℗&©2017.
 All rights reserved.